mmkal/schmordpress-develop/README.md

 In some browsers the keyboard shortcut for opening the command palette (Ctrl/Command + Shift + P) may collide with a browser shortcut.
 The command palette can be opened via the `F1` key or via the cog icon in the bottom left of the editor.

-When opening your codespace, be sure to wait for the `postCreateCommand` to finish running to ensure your WordPress install is successfully set up.
+When opening your codespace, be sure to wait for the `postCreateCommand` to finish running to ensure your SchmordPress install is successfully set up.
 This can take a few minutes.

 ### Local development

-WordPress is a PHP, MySQL, and JavaScript based project, and uses Node for its JavaScript dependencies.
+SchmordPress is a PHP, MySQL, and JavaScript based project, and uses Node for its JavaScript dependencies.
 A local development environment is available to quickly get up and running.

 You will need a basic understanding of how to use the command line on your computer.
 This will allow you to set up the local development environment, to start it and stop it when necessary, and to run the tests.